New Haven Personal Injury Attorney

 Most personal injury cases in New Haven are settled without the need to go to trial.
 However, if either of the necessary elements listed above is disputed by the defendant or their insurance provider, you may need to take the claim to court to ask a judge or jury to decide upon the disputed issues, and return a verdict in your favor.

-Potential Compensation in a Personal Injury Case
+Potential Compensation in a Personal Injury Case in New Haven

 An unexpected accident can have a serious impact on your life.
 You may require regular medical care to treat a serious injury or impairment, which can be very expensive.
 You could struggle to return to work for weeks following the incident, leading to lost wages and benefits.
 In some cases, you may be unable to work at all due to your injuries.